AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-develop-deploy-workflow.md

 For your branches, you can follow any development methodology.
 For example, you can follow an Agile methodology such as scrum to create branches for every sprint.

 From each sprint, you can create branches for every user story.
 All the stories become testable.
 You can continually merge to the sprint branch and validate that branch on a continuous basis.
-When the sprint ends, you can merge the sprint branch to master to deploy all sprint changes to production without having to deal with a testing bottleneck.
+When the sprint ends, you can merge the sprint branch to `master` to deploy all sprint changes to production without having to deal with a testing bottleneck.

 ## Development workflow

 Development and deployment on Starter plans begin with your initial project.
-You create your project with the "blank site", which is a Adobe Commerce on cloud infrastructure template code repo with a fully prepared store.
+You create your project with the "blank site", which is an Adobe Commerce on cloud infrastructure template code repo with a fully prepared store.
 This creates a `master` branch with a copy of the code from your Production environment.

 The development workflow uses the following process: